PublicDesignWorkshop/iHaikusBot/README.md

 # iHaikusBot
-Apple Terms &amp; Conditions Haiku Twitter Bot
+A Twitter Bot that tweets haikus found in Apple's Terms and Conditions